-Photos From The Garden
+Photos From Dahlia Hill

 There is absolutely NO WAY anyone could drive through Midland Michigan and not see or STOP at this amazing sight.
 Because the flowers were simply amazing, Below are some of my favorite images from the garden.
-Fortunately, I got to visit this garden during the 13th annual Michigan Landscape Association Tour in 2015.
+Fortunately, I got to visit this garden during the 13th annual Michigan Landscape Association Tour in 201

-Favorites From The Garden
+Favorites From Dahlia Hill

 Is it possible to just pick a few that are your personal favorites?
-Due to the fact that I love them all I’ll have to randomly pick a few of the photos that stood out during this visit.
+Due to the fact that I love them all, I’ll have to randomly pick a few of the photos that stood out during this visit.

 Sculptures by Charlesâ€™ art is permanently displayed at Equiline Museum, adjacent to Dahlia Hill.